BehrTheDon/BehrDice/README.md

     -- Create a table called RollDice to hold all our configuration options RollDice = {}

+    -- COMMAND OPTIONS
     -- The command players will type in chat to roll dice (e.g., /roll) RollDice.ChatCommand = "roll"

     -- Toggle to enable or disable the /roll command (toggle chat command no matter the command name) RollDice.UseCommand = true

+    -- The maximum number of dice a player can roll at once RollDice.MaxDice = 2 -- (Command ONLY)

+    -- DICE AS ITEM OPTIONS
+    -- Choose the inventory system: Creates the Useable Item in with your inventory script RollDice.InventorySystem = "qs" -- Options: "qs" for qs-inventory, "ox" for ox-inventory, or "qb" for qb-inventory, Use "none" to disable item-based dice

     -- Name of the item that triggers the dice roll RollDice.ItemName = "dice" -- You can rename this item

-    -- Choose the inventory system: "qs", "ox", "qb", or "none" RollDice.InventorySystem = "qs" -- Options: "qs" for qs-inventory, "ox" for ox-inventory, or "qb" for qb-inventory, Use "none" to disable item-based dice
+    -- The number of dice that will roll when using the item from inventory RollDice.ItemDiceCount = 2 -- (Dice Item ONLY)

     -- Cooldown time in seconds between using the dice item RollDice.ItemCooldown = 7 -- players must wait 7 seconds before rolling again (Dice Item ONLY/Command does NOT have cooldown)